-The Trustee Scholarship Initiative was started in 1998 as a way to ensure that students graduating from 52 high schools in central Oklahoma could continue their education.
+The Trustee Scholarship Initiative was started in 1998 as a way to ensure that students graduating from central Oklahoma high schools could continue their education.
 Since it started, the initiative has awarded more than $5 million in scholarships and free training and resources for hundreds of high school counselors.

 The initiative is comprised of the five programs outlined below.► Community Foundation Scholars